emmettbutler/ctci/weather/README.md

 Running tests
 -------------

-You can run this project's unit tests with `make test` or by running the commands from that section of the Makefile directly.
+You can run this project's unit tests with `make tests` or by running the commands from that section of the Makefile directly.

 Notes